 1. It’s time to renew

 When your insurance nears its expiry date your insurer will send you a renewal reminder, usually about six weeks ahead of time.
 This gives you plenty of time to compare quotes to see if another insurance provider will give you a better price.
-Rates often change, and even though your current provider gave you a great rate last year, doesn’t mean they’ll give you the best rate this year.
-It’s worth the few minutes it takes, because a lower premium means more money in your wallet.
+Rates often change and even though your current provider gave you a great rate last year, it doesn’t mean they’ll give you the best rate this year.
+It’s worth the few minutes it takes to quickly compare quotes at InsuranceHotline.com, because a lower premium means more money in your wallet.
 Who would not be happy about that?

 2. You’re getting married